vE5li/korangar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Discord](https://img.shields.io/discord/1010572689536204931?label=discord)](https://discord.gg/2CqRZsvKja)

-Korangar is a next-get Ragnarok Online client written in Rust.
+Korangar is a next-gen Ragnarok Online client written in Rust.
 It features real-time lighting with drop shadows and a dynamic day-night cycle.
 It adds a completely new and very customizable user interface and removes limitations of the official client, such as the fixed aspect ratio.
 It also supports Linux, Windows and MacOS!

 ##### Screenshots of the current state
 ![geffen 1](.github/geffen_1.png)